Configure Kernel Parameters in RedHat-like Linux systems - Ansible system role

 How to Configure Kernel Parameters in RedHat-like Linux systems with Ansible using system role?
-I’m going to show you a live demo with some simple Ansible code.
+I’m going to show you a live Playbook with some simple Ansible code.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

 Ansible Configure Kernel Parameters in RedHat-like systems